fjrd84/notes-app/README.md

 # Simple Notes App
 ## Inheritance of Services and Observer Pattern

 This is simple notes application.
-It was written in order to demonstrate how to implement AngularJS service that use inheritance and an Observer design pattern.
+It was written in order to demonstrate how to implement AngularJS services that use inheritance and an [observer](https://en.wikipedia.org/wiki/Observer_pattern) design pattern.

 It makes use of the following project as backend [schemaless-demo](https://github.com/fjrd84/schemaless-demo).

-Please visit it in order to read the installation instructions of the backend and get the whole thing working.
+Open it and read the installation instructions and get the whole thing working.

 ## Requirements